Kamushek13/rakhatProject/README.md

 # rakhatProject

-e-commerce web application for candy and chocolate factory
+a part of the e-commerce web application for candy and chocolate factory

 Features: